SDA Doctrine Versus Bible Truth: Three Angels' Messages

 14:12 Here is the patience of the saints: here [are] they that keep the commandments of God, and the faith of Jesus.

-The Three Angels' messages of Revelation 14 are highly significant to the Seventh-day Adventist Church.
+The Three Angels' messages of Revelation 14 are highly significant to the SDA sect.

-In the SDA Church's official mission statement, the Three Angels' Messages are prominent:
+In the sect's official mission statement, the Three Angels' Messages are prominent:

 The mission of the Seventh-day Adventist Church is to proclaim to all peoples the everlasting gospel in the context of the Three Angels' messages of Revelation 14:6-12.1